DeluchiZirii/Projeto/README.md

 ---

+## :memo: Licença

-- Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença MIT.

 ---